pingcap/docs-cn/benchmark/benchmark-sysbench-v5.3.0-vs-v5.2.2.md

 ---
 title: TiDB Sysbench Performance Test Report -- v5.3.0 vs. v5.2.2
+summary: TiDB v5.3.0 and v5.2.2 were compared in a Sysbench performance test for Online Transactional Processing (OLTP).
+Results show that v5.3.0 performance is nearly the same as v5.2.2.
+Point Select performance of v5.3.0 is reduced by 0.81%, Update Non-index performance is improved by 0.95%, Update Index performance is improved by 1.83%, and Read Write performance is reduced by 0.62%.
 ---

 # TiDB Sysbench Performance Test Report -- v5.3.0 vs. v5.2.2